 3. Choose a traditional style conservatory

 Many house styles lend themselves naturally to classic white conservatories.
-These white frames help lift the room and help light bounce around.
+These white frames not only look beautiful from the outside, they help bounce light around.
 While uPVC frames were popular for many years, painted wood is becoming a stronger choice.

 Why have one conservatory when you can fit two?
-Double up on your garden room by building two styles to achieve the best of both worlds.
+Double up on your conservatory ideas by building two styles to achieve the best of both worlds.
 In this elegant project, there is a classical orangery on one side, incorporating full panel sliding sash windows within a framework of decorative pilasters and entablature.

-Oak conservatories are a wonderful choice, especially for country homes.
+Oak conservatories are a wonderful choice, especially for homes in the country.
 ‘Oak has been used for construction for centuries due to its remarkable beauty, strength and durability,’ notes Jonathan Stackhouse, Planning Manager at Prime Oak (opens in new tab).

 ‘A timeless material that matures gracefully over time that also offers a sustainable eco-friendly solution, designed to be enjoyed for lifetimes to come.
 Today oak still provides unrivalled quality and a well-maintained oak building would add value to any property, regardless of its age.
 To help maintain and keep the building looking new, we recommend an oil based waterproof coating, usually to be reapplied 1-2 times a year, as required.’

-Period country homes can hugely benefit from the addition of a light enhancing conservatory, as they often feature minimal amounts of small windows resulting in dark rooms, but ensure you are careful.
+Historic homes can often benefit from the addition of a light enhancing conservatory, as they often feature small windows resulting in dark rooms, but ensure you are careful.

 This project from Julius Bahn (opens in new tab) also carefully matched the new roof to the existing roof tiles in order to blend harmoniously with the existing home.